Credit Report Errors? We Can Help.

 The following items on my credit report are inaccurate.
 Please make the following corrections to my consumer credit report immediately and then send me a copy of the corrected consumer credit report:

-The following Creditor Account information listed on my credit report is incorrect:
+INCORRECT CREDITOR ACCOUNT INFORMATION: The following Creditor Account information listed on my credit report is incorrect and I dispute it:

-· The creditor agreed that this account was not my responsibility, but if I paid it in its entirety it would be removed from the report.
-It has not been removed from the report and I am being unfairly victimized by ______ because of this inaccurate credit information.
+- The creditor agreed that this account was not my responsibility, but if I paid it in its entirety it would be removed from the report.
+It has not been removed from the report and I am being unfairly victimized by this inaccurate credit information.

 Thank you and I look forward to your immediate reply.

-cc: Make and Keep a Signed Copy for your File
+[Make and Keep a Signed Copy of Your Dispute Letter for your File]

-We have more than 25 years of combined federal consumer rights litigation experience.
+I have decades of federal consumer rights litigation experience since 1996.
 There is no tougher place in the world to litigate than in United States Federal District Court.
-You'll be glad that your lawyers have both the knowledge of the Court, and the success to back it up.
+You'll be glad that your lawyer has both the knowledge of the Court, and the success to back it up.

-We've trained lawyers all over the country on how to sue debt collectors and robo callers.
-We gather all of the best ideas from our legal seminars and bring them back to our law practice.
-Because we've taught thousands of lawyers in all 50 States, our reputation is second-to-none.
+I've professionally trained thousands of lawyers all over the country on how to sue debt collectors.
+I gather all of the best ideas from my legal seminars and bring them back to my law practice.
+Because I've taught thousands of lawyers in all 50 States, my reputation is second-to-none.

-We run an all digital, paperless, law office.
-We can instantly access any document that has ever been created in your legal file from a secure cloud.
-Quickly and securely.
-Paper is scanned, optically-character-recognized and fully word searchable.
-That makes us efficient for you and tough for our opponents.
+I run an all digital, paperless, law office.
+I can instantly access any document that has ever been created in your legal file from a secure cloud.
+Quickly and efficiently.
+Paper is scanned, optically-character-recognized and fully word-searchable.
+That makes me effective for you and tough for our opponents.

-As consumer lawyers, we pride ourselves in answering our own phone calls and emails.
-If we're available to talk, we will talk.
-Email is always a great way for you to reach us and we make every effort to get back to you in 24 hours or less.
-We don't avoid clients.
-We serve them.
+As a consumer lawyer, I pride myself in answering my own phone and email.
+If I'm available to talk, we will talk.
+Email is always a great way for you to reach me and I make every effort to get back to you in 24 hours or less.
+I don't avoid clients.
+I serve them.